MichaelRFox/fxToolTip.js/README.md

 ```

 ### Images
 Embedding images is possible by using the image tag.
-To support autosizing, you should include the height and width attributes in the image tag, and set the minimum width using the [.minWidth()](#.minWidth) method on the [fxToolTip object](#The-fxToolTip-object).
+To support auto-sizing, you should include the height and width attributes in the image tag, and set the minimum width using the [.minWidth()](#.minWidth) method on the [fxToolTip object](#The-fxToolTip-object).

 ```javascript
 var content = '<p class='centeredHeading'>Company Logo</p><img src=logo.png alt='logo' width='300px' height='300px'></img>';